 Wisconsin state records can be found on the USA Powerlifting results/rankings database.
+Once on that page you can select the record type (Wisconsin State Record, Wisconsin State Raw Record, etc.), division and weight class.
+You can also access national level records from this page.
 Note that it can take time for records to be updated, however, if you see an error please contact the State Chair.

 Q: Who keeps and posts state records?